The Scrum At Scale® Guide

 As a dynamic group, the teams composing the Scrum of Scrums are responsible for a fully integrated set of potentially shippable increments of product at the end of every Sprint.
 Optimally, they carry out all of the functions required to release value directly to customers.

 NOTE: In the above and following diagrams, light-grey outlined pentagons represent a team.
-Where applicable, we have chosen to represent the SM & PO roles as smaller pentagons.
+Where applicable, we have chosen to represent the SM & PO as smaller pentagons.
 These diagrams are meant to be examples only, as each organizational diagram may differ greatly.

 Scaling in Larger Organizations